 - a.
 A team has the option of rolling, tossing, bouncing, banking, etc., its ball down the court, provided it does not go out of bounds or the player does not violate the foul markers.
 A player also has the option of hitting out any ball in play in trying to obtain a point or decrease the opposing team's points.
 A player can grip the ball by placing his/her hand over or under the ball as long as the ball is released in an underhand delivery.
 An underhand delivery is defined as releasing the ball below the waist.
 See section 7 for further clarification. - b.
 "Volo" is not allowed.
 A volo shot is an aerial shot that is capable of going beyond the mid-court line.
 The delivered ball must be no higher than the shoulders.
 Violation of this rule will result in a "warning" to the offending player and coach.
 Further violation of this rule will result in disqualification (without replacement) of the player from the game. - c.
 "Dead" backboard If a bocce ball hits the backboard without first touching either a bocce ball or the pallino, the ball will be ruled "dead" and removed from the court.
 If after striking the backboard without first touching another ball, it then caroms into a ball or balls, the displaced balls must be returned to their approximate original locations.
 If after striking the backboard without first touching another ball and causes balls leaning against the backboard to move, the displaced balls must be returned to their approximate original locations. - d.
 To legally deliver the ball, the player must have two feet inside the court at all times and the player must stay behind the foul line (not touching the foul line).
 The players may legally step over the foul line during follow-through if they have already released the ball. - e.
 A ball that is dropped behind the foul line is not considered to be a delivered ball - f.
 A bocce that rolls along the top of an enclosed court will be considered a dead ball, even if it falls back into the court. - 8.
-Modifications/Interpretations

-- a.
+Modifications/Interpretations - a.
 The Sport Director/Event Director shall have the discretion to allow modifications/interpretations of the current technical rules based upon a physical disability characteristic.
-Such interpretation shall be requested and ruled on prior to the athlete's participation in a competition and shall not give advantage over another athlete.
+Such interpretation shall be requested as an accommodation and ruled on prior to the athlete's participation in a competition and shall not give advantage over another athlete.
 Delivery action interpretations will be concerned with the action a limb(s) is performing while delivering a pointing or hitting shot - b.
-Any requested accommodations must be submitted with Registration.

-9. Number of Balls played by a Player

-a.
-Two- Player Teams-each player is allowed to play two balls.
+Any requested accommodations must be submitted with Registration. - 9.
+Number of Balls played by a Player - a.
+Two-Player Teams: Each player is allowed to play two balls. - 10.
+Coaching - a.
+Discussion with any athlete and/or partner by a coach or spectator is prohibited once the athlete and or partner steps onto the field of play area as designated by the Sport Director/Event Director. - b.
+If an official determines that a coach/ partner/ spectator is violating this rule, the official may sanction the offending individual.
+Sanctions may include verbal warning, citing the coach/partner with unsportsmanlike conduct or expulsion from the game.